Haivision/srt/docs/API-functions.md

 The callback function has the signature as per this type definition:
 ```
-typedef bool srt_listen_notify_callback_fn(void* opaque, SRTSOCKET ns,
+typedef bool srt_listen_callback_fn(void* opaque, SRTSOCKET ns, int hs_version
              const struct sockaddr* peeraddr, const char* streamid);
 ```

 The callback function gets the following parameters passed:

-* opaque: The pointer passed as `hook_opaque` when registering
+* `opaque`: The pointer passed as `hook_opaque` when registering
-* ns: The freshly created socket to handle the incoming connection
+* `ns`: The freshly created socket to handle the incoming connection
+* `hs_version`: The handshake version (usually 5, pre-1.3 versions use 4)
-* peeraddr: The address of the incoming connection
+* `peeraddr`: The address of the incoming connection
-* streamid: The value set to `SRTO_STREAMID` option set on the peer side
+* `streamid`: The value set to `SRTO_STREAMID` option set on the peer side

+(Note that versions that use handshake version 4 are incapable of using any extensions, such as streamid, however they do support encryption.
+Note also that the SRT version isn't yet extracted, however you can prevent too old version connections using `SRTO_MINVERSION` option).

 The callback function is given an opportunity to: